 California is the best state in the US for scenery, culture, and the abundance of things to do.
 A bold claim, I know but as most Californians would probably agree, there’s a reason why so many of us call the Golden State home.
+If you haven’t been here, it’s time to start planning your California itinerary.

 In this one state, bigger than many countries, we have the tallest mountain in the lower 48, one of the hottest deserts in the world, the tallest trees on planet Earth, the longest continuous stretch of general ocean coastline in the contiguous USA, and some of the most famous national parks.